 A car accident can leave you severely injured.
-In extreme cases, these injuries can leave you permanent disfigured or disabled.
+In extreme cases, these injuries can leave you permanently disfigured or disabled.
 In even more extreme cases, they can leave you dead.
 When you are injured in a car accident because of another party’s negligence, you have the right to pursue monetary compensation for your related damages through a personal injury claim.

 The party whose negligence caused the accident is liable for your damages, which means they are responsible for paying for the expenses you incur from the accident.
 To seek this compensation, you must file a personal injury claim.